robnightingale/vue-example-project/README.md

 - [Create and Publish a Library for Other Developers to Use](#create-and-publish-a-library-for-other-developers-to-use)
 - [Quick Learning Webpack Resources](#quick-learning-webpack-resources)
 *Table of contents generated with [markdown-toc](http://ecotrust-canada.github.io/markdown-toc/).*

-## Diff This Tutorial

-As Vue evolves, so will this tutorial.
-One easy way to stay up-to-date with changes is to fork this project, then use Github's diff on your `README.md` and this repo to see what's changed.
-You can also follow along with the Release Notes here on Github.
-For easier navigation and reading (especially from a mobile), the Live Demo of this project contains the full tutorial as well.

-mention vscode built in MarkDown support.

 ## Todo